 When it comes to human rights, collective positive minority rights is one of the most difficult ones to get lawmakers and populations on board with and to enforce.
 Beneficial programmes or rights for specific population groups that are by history their their or numbers disadvantaged, can be very unpopular with the majority population or other minorities.
 When establishing beneficial programmes for specific minorities there is also a risk that other minorities are forgotten.
 It is easier to get widespread support for individual and largely negative minority rights, such as the principle of non-discrimination.
-Despite these practicalities and implementation issues, there is broad support in human rights advocacy that collective minority rights may be the only way to ensure real equality when battling systematic discrimination.
-The EU has declared the necessity of what it determines antidiscrimination measures for systematically oppressed groups, ethnic or otherwise.52 connection with EU In conditionality towards the Western Balkan states. the ΕU has based further integration and benefits from EU programmes, among other things on the countries' compliance with collective minority protection goals.
+Despite practicalities and implementation issues, there is broad support in human rights advocacy that collective minority rights may be the only way to ensure real when battling discrimination.
+The EU has declared the necessity of what it determines antidiscrimination measures systematically oppressed groups, ethnic or otherwise.52 connection with conditionality towards the Western Balkan states, the ΕU has based further integration and benefits from programmes, among other things on the countries' compliance with collective minority protection goals.
 This has led to some criticism that the EU is demanding more extensive minority protection in third countries and candidate states than in its member states.
 I will argue, that this is not the case.
 The EU has articles in place in its treaties to legislate on

-&lt;sup>41 Ibid.: Annex III contractual relations
+Ibid.: Annex III contractual relations